Our Team

 Dr. Christopher Palmore is an Assistant Professor in the Department of Criminal Justice.
 Dr. Palmore joined ÂÌñ»»ÆÞ in Fall 2020 afterr conducting research and teaching at the University of Louisiana at Lafayette (UL).
 At UL, he taught numerous criminal justice courses including Introduction to Research Methods, Introduction to Criminal Justice, Criminal Behavior, Victimology (undergraduate and graduate seminar), and Crime & Public Policy.
 His current research interests include fear of crime, attitudes towards crime, risk and protective factors of victimization, testing criminological theory, and life-course criminology.
 Dr. Palmore completed his M.A and Ph.D. in Criminology at Pennsylvania State University, where his research focused on situational aspects (alcohol use, opportunity for crime, routine activities) of crime and their relationship to individual personality characteristics (e.g., self-control).
 Dr. Palmore is a CSU alum with a bachelor’s degree in Psychology from ÂÌñ»»ÆÞ, Long Beach, where he focused on cognition and psychological research.

-Dr. Asha Rao is a Professor of Management at CBE and heads the Human Resource Management and Organizational Behavior area.
+Asha Rao, Professor and Associate Department Chair, ManagementDr.
+Asha Rao is a Professor of Management at CBE and heads the Human Resource Management and Organizational Behavior area.
 She is also the Director of the Women in Leadership Program (WIL).
 She conducts research and consults on leadership, negotiations, and diversity and inclusion in a global environment.
 Managing disability at work is one of her key DEI interests.
 She has published her research on these topics and presented at academic and practitioner conferences.
 Dr. Rao has developed, and taught courses based on her areas of expertise at ÂÌñ»»ÆÞ, Rutgers, and McGill Universities and received the Outstanding Faculty Awards for Teaching and Service.
 She is a Senior Fulbright Fellow.

 Sarah Taylor, CDJR Co-Director, Professor, and Department Chair, Social Work

-Dr. Sarah Taylor is a Co-Director of CDJR and Professor and Department Chair in Social Work.
+Dr. Sarah Taylor (she/they) is a Co-Director of CDJR and Professor and Department Chair in Social Work.
 Dr. Taylor’s research interests include basic needs in higher education, disability, mental health, and LGBTQ+ communities.
 Their work involves collaboration with community partners on projects of interest to stakeholders, with a focus on applied, qualitative, participatory action research.
-She is an active researcher with over 25 co-authored peer-reviewed papers as well as several book chapters and technical reports and presentations at many regional, national, and international peer-reviewed conferences.
+She is an active researcher with 29 co-authored peer-reviewed papers as well as several book chapters and technical reports and presentations at many regional, national, and international peer-reviewed conferences.
 They have served as the principal/co-investigator of major grants related to student success and basic needs, social work workforce development, and interprofessional education.
 In 2016, she was awarded a competitive Endeavour Fellowship to serve as a visiting scholar at the University of Wollongong in Australia, where she collaborated with colleagues in conducting research on advocacy by parents of children with disabilities in the context of shifts in disability policy in both the United States and Australia.
 Dr. Taylor has served on the boards of two non-profit organizations for youth and adults with intellectual and developmental disabilities.
 She earned her MSW and PhD in Social Welfare at UC Berkeley.

 CDJR Staff

-Diona Tran is a Community-Based Research Assistant working on the Inclusive Post-Secondary Education Project.
+Diona Tran is a Community-Based Research Assistant and a member of our Advisory Committee.
 She likes sports like bowling, baseball, soccer, ice skating, skiing, basketball, and football.
 She likes the San Francisco Giants, Oakland A’s, Golden State Warriors, and San Francisco 49ers.
 She likes hanging out with her family and friends.
 She likes dogs and vacations.
 She likes to dress up and put on nail polish and makeup sometimes.
 She graduated from Oakland young adult program in May 2022.

-CDJR Alum Staff
+CDJR Alum Staff and Past Governing Board Members

-is a former Graduate Student Assistant and a 2023 graduate of the MS in Speech-Language Pathology.
+is a former Graduate Student Assistant and a graduate of the MS in Speech-Language Pathology.
 Many thanks to Haley for her excellent contributions in developing the CDJR website and supporting the Launch Party!